Renato-Rodrigues/sliderUI/README.md

 * To toggle autorun (parental control) from MinUI only, run the `Toggle Kids Mode` app installed by the installer (not available inside sliderUI).

 ---

-## Notes & troubleshooting

-* If `make` complains about missing SDL headers/libs inside the docker container, ensure the `shauninman/union-miyoomini-toolchain` image was built/pulled correctly.
-Paste build errors here and I will debug.
-* If binary crashes on device due to missing `.so`, use the `bundle` output copied to `/mnt/SDCARD/App/sliderUI/lib/` and launch via `/mnt/SDCARD/App/sliderUI/run_sliderUI.sh`.
-* If you want a full tarball of the repo with all files populated, say so and I will generate the archive contents for you to copy.

 ### Required Third-Party Header